- How To Ship Trenchers

 - Cover any parts of the equipment that you don't want exposed to outside elements if it is being shipped by means of open air services

-When all of the preparation requirements are fulfilled, you can expect a much safer delivery process.
+When all of the preparation requirements for shipping trenchers are fulfilled, you can expect a much safer delivery process.
 Not only does fulfilling the prep work lessen the risks for your piece of heavy machinery, but for those tending to its transport too.

 For insurance purposes, preparation is also essential.
 If you fail to properly prepare the machinery for its transport, the insurance company may deny a claim if one is made.
 The insurance coverage carried by the transporter is required to at least meet the minimal requirements by law.
 For longer distances, try to purchase additional insurance coverage through the transporter or call your insurance agent to see if your own policy covers the value of the trencher while it is in the hands of the transport professionals.